 - Mashallah Tabarakallah is a kind of protection from evil eyes.

 Abu Dharr reported: The Messenger of Allah, peace and blessings be upon him, said, “Verily, the evil eye might attach itself to a man by permission of Allah, until he climbs a tall mountain and then throws himself off it.”

 Such is the effect of an evil eye.
 It should be noted that we may put off evil eyes without any intention of jealousy too.
 So we should say Mashallah Tabarakallah whenever we see anything beautiful or happy.

-- It is a great as well as an easy way of earning the rewards.
+- It is a great as well as an easy way of earning rewards.

 - It is a kind of Dua that we supplicate for our fellow Muslims on their achievements and happiness.

 - When we develop the habit of saying Mashallah Tabarakallah, we also make people around us learn about it.
-This is a good way specially for parents who wants their children to learn everything about Islam.
+This is a good way, especially for parents who want their children to learn everything about Islam.

 It is not mandatory or Sunnah to say anything in response to Mashallah Tabarakallah.
-However, we can still give or return blessings for the person who said this phrase for us.
+However, we can still give or return blessings to the person who said this phrase for us.

 And when you are greeted with a greeting, greet with a better (greeting) than it or return it; surely Allah takes account of all things.
 Sūrah An-Nisaa (No. 4), verse 86